harrysolovay/state-mint/README.md

 ### How can I use `setState` without extending another class where `setState` is defined?

-Before your store is constructed, the `setState` method is attached to the class's prototype.
+Before your store is constructed, the `setState` method is attached to the class prototype.

 ### But, is it slow to attach the `setState` method to each store class prototype?

 No, quite the oposite actually.
-When you inherit from a class with a pre-defined method, the inheritence chain (contrary to what you might think) is no precompiled.
+When you inherit from a class with a pre-defined method, the inheritence chain (contrary to what you might think) is not precompiled.
 This means that inheriting will result in a series of checks helper and functions being executed at runtime.
 It's lighter to attach the `setState` method.

 ### Why does it use React's Context API?